 How Does Sport Climbing At The Olympics Work? – Olympic Climbing Format Explained

 Climbers will compete in separate Speed, Lead, and Bouldering events.
 The order of events is Speed first, then Bouldering, and finally Lead.
-For each event there is qualifying round.
-The top 6 from qualifiers go to the finals two days later.
+For each event, there is a qualifying round.
+The top eight from qualifiers go to the finals two days later.

 There are no individual medals for Speed, Bouldering, and Lead – Just a combined medal for performance in all three together.
 This is controversial.